Kaboom242/quillquest-stories/Golemheart/StoryBible.md

   - Let NPCs react in varied ways to the protagonist’s chaos—admiration, horror, confusion, awe.
   - Parody genre conventions lightly, using the protagonist’s perspective and NPC reactions.
   - Weave political, economic, and social themes subtly into the background.
+  - Track the progression of time and seasons; use seasonal changes to shape mood, events, and character growth.
+  - Track money earned and spent; let finances influence choices, opportunities, and daily life.
+  - Focus on immersive elements: food, weather, routines, and the details of survival.
+  - Occasionally lean into dark, tense wilderness survival arcs—highlighting struggle, resourcefulness, and the emotional impact of danger and isolation.

 - **Don’ts**:
   - Avoid RPG tropes, game mechanics, or leveling systems.